olegantonyan/mpz/README.md

 This means win-legacy-qt5 won't have these.
 As well as old Linux distros.

-OmniPackage repositories contain binaries with Qt6 for: openSUSE 16+, Fedora 40+, Debian 13+, Ubuntu 24.04+, Alma/Rocky 10+, Mageia 9+, Arch/Manjaro.
+OmniPackage repositories contain binaries with Qt6 for: openSUSE Tumbleweed & Leap 15.4+, Fedora 38+, Debian 12+, Ubuntu 22.04+, Alma/Rocky 10+, Mageia 9+, Arch/Manjaro.

 Legacy OBS repositories contain binaries with Qt6 for: openSUSE 16+, Fedora 40+.